Associations and institutions are welcome to apply to become members of the ALCC.

 Licences

 You can do anything you have permission to do and the most common form of permission is a copyright licence.
 If you have a licence to use the material from the copyright owner, and your use is within the scope of the licence, then you have not infringed copyright.
-The good thing about licences is that you don’t have to know the law – you just have to follow directions.
-Our information on copyright licensing link to Copyright licensing provides more comprehensive information about copyright licences.
+The good thing about licences is that you don’t have to know the law – you just have to follow directions (i.e. the terms of the licence).

 There are a number of types of licences you can secure to allow reuse of copyright-protected material, including: